PWNFinance/gm_events_cities/events/aleo-zkhouse-hackathon/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Evliya Çelebi, Meşrutiyet Cd.
-No:56, 34430 Beyoğlu/İstanbul, Türkiye
+No 56, 34430 Beyoğlu/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference